lasty/ld34_growing_spaceships/README.md

   - Could Destroy enemy ships, and player's ship core with "scrap" in salvage mode
 - UI Tweaks:
   - Added more audio and visual feedback to attach mechanic.
 Should be more obvious now.
+  - Easier part selection
+  - Better and more visible cursors, and selection markers
 - Gameplay changes:
   - Changed "scrap" function to "detach": easily remove parts from player ship without destroying them.
   - Implemented the Armour block, will take 2 shots to destroy.